lizhanmit/spring-boot-rest-api-example/README.md

 Pagination is used to limit the size of returned result of getting all books.

+The maximum page size is enforced to avoid performance issues and protect server from abuse.

 ## Test the API

 GET: http://localhost:8080/api/books